 N.J.
 Admin.
 Code § 19:9-2.6

 3. Pursuant to N.J.S.A.
 52:13D-19, no Authority officer or employee, either himself or herself, or by his or her partners or through any corporation which he or she controls or in which he or she owns or controls more than one percent of the stock, or by any other person for the officer or employee's use or benefit or on the officer or employee's account, may bid on or otherwise purchase any surplus real property or surplus personal property of the Authority without prior written approval of the State Ethics Commission.

 4. For surplus personal property, the balance of the bid price is due within 15 calendar days after the bidder's receipt of notice of the award.
-If such balance is in the amount of $100.00 or more, payment shall be made by cashier's check, executed money order, or such other lawful method of payment as may be approved by the Director of Procurement and Materials Management.
+If such balance is in the amount of $ 100.00 or more, payment shall be made by certified check, cashier's check, executed money order, or such other lawful method of payment as may be provided for in the bid solicitation.
 Failure to pay such balance or to pick up the awarded property within the 15-day period shall entitle the Authority to retain the bid deposit as liquidated damages and not as a penalty, as the amount of damages to the Authority resulting from such breach would be difficult, if not impossible, to determine and retention of the deposit would be justified.
 Under such circumstances, with the approval of the Executive Director, or his or her designee, the Director of Procurement and Materials Management may sell the property to the next highest bidder, or otherwise dispose of the property in accordance with this section.
-This action is to be accomplished by a memorandum of the Director of Procurement and Materials Management, approved by the Executive Director or his or her designee, with copies to the Law and Finance Departments.
+This action is to be accomplished by a memorandum of the Director of Procurement and Materials Management, approved by the Executive Director, or his or her designee, with copies to the Law and Finance Departments.

-6. Unless specifically stated otherwise in the solicitation, the property upon which bids are invited is for sale only "as is, where is, and with all faults" and the Authority makes no representation, express or implied, as to the condition of said property.
+6. Unless specifically stated otherwise in the solicitation, the surplus real property and surplus personal property upon which bids are invited is for sale only "as is, where is, and with all faults" and the Authority makes no representation, express or implied, as to the condition of said property.
 The surplus personal property items sold are to be removed at the buyer's expense.

+N.J.
+Admin.
+Code § 19:9-2.6